 Full Presenter Profile & Bio

-As one of Perth’s highest profile journalists and public broadcasters, Liam Bartlett has spent almost 30 years working in Australian media.
-During that time he has enjoyed a series of high profile positions across all three major platforms – television, radio and print.
+Liam Bartlett has spent almost 30 years working in Australian media, as one of Perth’s highest profile journalists and public broadcasters.
+During that time, he has enjoyed a series of high-profile positions across all three media platforms – television, radio and print.

 On a more positive note, he has enjoyed several pints with Tom Jones and a heap of laughs with Billy Crystal.
 Spending time with Tom Hanks, Beyonce, Rod Stewart, Alicia Keys, Jack Black, Shania Twain, Pamela Anderson and Dame Helen Mirren wasn’t half bad either.

-Liam is a highly engaging and entertaining speaker who provides a fascinating insight into what goes on behind the headlines in a presentation titled ’60 Minutes of Fear, Fame and Fun.’
-He is also a polished and articulate MC/facilitator who brings a touch of class to any occasion and has hosted numerous corporate and government awards, conferences, seminars and forums.
+Liam is a highly entertaining and engaging speaker who provides a fascinating insight into what goes on behind the headlines in a presentation titled ’60 Minutes of Fear, Fame and Fun.’
+He is also an articulate and entertaining MC/facilitator who brings a touch of class to any occasion Liam has hosted numerous corporate and government awards and events, conferences, seminars and forums.